 - A majority of the countries that have provided submissions want to see the scope of the treaty focus on cyber-dependent crimes (e.g. illegally accessing computer systems and data), with cyber-enabled crimes limited to those where there is widespread agreement in existing instruments (e.g. child sexual abuse material, computer enabled fraud and copyright).
 But others, such as Russia, Jordan and Indonesia suggest a much wider range of offences, including a range of content-based offences.
 Indonesia’s submission includes “disinformation” and “the dissemination of hoax material”.
 Jordan suggests a very broad list of crimes, including those related to “insulting religions, countries and symbols”.
 Mexico seems to be trying to strike a middle ground by suggesting that a wide range of potential offences be “discussed”, without outright suggesting they are included as crimes in the convention.
 From a human rights perspective, there are real concerns over expanding the scope of criminal offences beyond a core number of cyber-dependent crimes.
 We have already seen how, at the national level, broad offences relating to speech have been included in cybercrime legislation and used to restrict legitimate expression around political, religious and other sensitive subjects.
 It would be deeply concerning to see these also restricted through global instruments, which could, in turn, have a knock-on effect on the terms of service and content moderation policies of tech companies, whether US-based or otherwise.

 - So far, only countries in the Western Grouping and Japan note the importance of an open, inclusive and transparent process that allows non-governmental stakeholders to contribute.
-The application process for attendance of the first substantive meeting of the Committee is currently open to all interested stakeholders—but there is as yet no guarantee that some countries will not evoke the UN’s no-objection rule to dismiss the attendance of groups, as happened at the first Open ended Working Group on ICTs at the First Committee.
+The application process for attendance of the first substantive meeting of the Committee is currently open to all interested stakeholders.
+While there is as yet no guarantee that some countries will not invoke the UN’s no-objection rule to dismiss the attendance of groups (as happened at the first Open ended Working Group on ICTs at the First Committee) the Committee’s modalities do provide for some more transparency, and allow for it to take any final decisions as a whole including via a vote.

 The agenda for the first meeting in January isn’t yet publicly available, but it will most likely begin with a discussion and agreement of the main elements of the convention, which have already taken shape from the submissions provided: principles, scope, types of offences/definitions of cybercrimes, procedural provisions and accompanying safeguards, methods of international cooperation, and capacity building.
 After that, states will need to agree on the substance.
 As current submissions show, this will be the tricky part.
 We’ll be following discussions closely—for regular updates, sign up to our monthly Digest.